GoogleChrome/web.dev/src/site/content/en/fast/serve-images-with-correct-dimensions/index.md

 As a result, multiple image versions are necessary if you want users to experience the crispest possible images, regardless of the pixel density of their device.

+{% Aside %}
-(Note: Some sites find that this difference in image quality matters, some find that it does not.)
+Some sites find that this difference in image quality matters, some find that it does not.
+{% endAside %}

 Responsive image techniques make this possible by allowing you to list multiple image versions and for the device to choose the image that works